goake/mini-kodi/README.md

 ## Install a Minimal Ubuntu Dist.
 The goal is to install only what's absolutely necessary for kodi operation.

-[Ubuntu MinimalCD](https://help.ubuntu.com/community/Installation/MinimalCD) was chosen initially as it allows us to specify packages or package groups manually during installation but it doesn't support EFI out of the box and requires an active internet connection during installation as the CD doesn't contain any.

-[Ubuntu Server](https://www.ubuntu.com/download/server) seemed like the next logical choice.
-It has very minimal defaults, this should allow us to only add the packages we need.
+[Ubuntu Server](https://www.ubuntu.com/download/server) It has very minimal defaults, this should allow us to only add the packages we need.

 ### 1. Download ISO